clionaderoiste/prod-deploys/README.md

 Considerations would have to be given to usages of the INT and Cert environments by other stakeholders.

+### Future considerations

+For some thoughts on future considerations please see [Future Considerations](./ui/FutureConsiderations)
 ### How to run the application

 To run the application using one of the pre-built UI applications: